syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 Programmatically, you can select the desired cropping ratio from the various aspect ratios available in the built-in cropping toolbar by specifying the corresponding index of the toolbar item using the `Crop` method.

-The following code sample will add the cropping preview on the image in square shape.
+The following code sample will add the cropping preview on the image in a square shape.

 {% highlight C# %}